timmyneutron/CarND-Behavioral-Cloning/README.md

 ## Introduction
 This is a project for Udacity's Self-Driving Car Nanodegree.
-It's a convolutional neural network that uses pictures from a forward-facing camera to predict steering angle for video-game car on a track.
+It's a convolutional neural network that uses pictures from a forward-facing camera to predict steering angle for a video-game car on a track.
 It uses behavioral cloning to approximate human judgement.

 ## Concepts and Classes
 Concepts explored in this project: